Telescopes for Planets

 I recall a recent incident viewing Jupiter with a high-quality small refractor.
 I had always used the scope on small wobbly mounts, but decided to piggyback it on my big permanent mount for testing.
 The seeing was pretty typical, but on a vibration-free mount with perfect tracking I was able to make out a level of Jovian detail way beyond anything I had managed with that scope before – a level of detail I didn’t know it could deliver.

-A really solid equatorial mount – like this EM200 – makes a big difference at high powers.
+A solid, tracking equatorial mount makes a big difference at high powers.

 Finally, do you need GOTO?
 Well, not between Venus and Saturn at least!
 But for Mercury and the outer planets it can be a help.

-There is no magic bullet for seeing planetary detail (apart for perhaps moving to somewhere above four thousand meters in the Chilean Andes), but you need a high quality set of optics of medium aperture on a good mount which lets you relax at the eyepiece and just look, or which can give a stable, well focused image at large scale on a webcam chip.
+There is no magic bullet for seeing planetary detail (apart from moving to Mauna Kea summit), but you need a high quality set of optics of medium aperture on a good mount which lets you relax at the eyepiece and just look, or which can give a stable, well focused image at large scale on a webcam chip.
 Worry less about your eyepieces than the quality of your telescope and mount.
-Finally, rather than worrying about your gear, go out and observe!
+Finally, rather than worrying about your gear, go out and observe or image!
 That way, you’ll stand the best chance of catching those moments of fine seeing when Planetary detail really stands out.